databendlabs/databend/website/blog/2023-09-17-databend-weekly-111.md

 - Added support for infer filter.
 - Added support for idempotent deletion.
-- Supported the generation of aggregate functions, scalar functions, and expressions for SQLSmith testing.
+- Added capability of generating aggregate functions, scalar functions, and expressions for SQLSmith testing.
 - Read the documentation [Docs | INSERT INTO](https://databend.rs/doc/sql-commands/dml/dml-insert) and [Docs | REPLACE INTO](https://databend.rs/doc/sql-commands/dml/dml-replace) to learn how to use SQL statements to insert data from Stage into a table.

 ## What's Up Next